 Over a given period of time, a portfolio’s ratio of assets will change due to those assets having varying returns on performance.
 Rebalancing refers to the process of periodically buying or selling assets within a portfolio to maintain a specific asset allocation (ratio of assets).
-Portfolio rebalancing is a low-cost management strategy often implemented for long-term funds.
+Portfolio rebalancing is often employed as a low-cost management strategy for long-term investment funds.

 Benefits of Rebalancing

 The main purpose of incorporating a rebalancing strategy into a portfolio is to reduce or “reset” the risk incurred from changes in asset valuations within a portfolio.
 Over a period of time, assets within a portfolio will have different returns that change a portfolio’s overall asset allocation.

 A rebalancing strategy sells off relatively over performing assets and buys into underperforming assets within an portfolio’s asset allocation.
 By employing a periodic rebalancing strategy, a portfolio’s original risk profile can be maintained regardless of market movement and volatility.

 Making decisions ultimately comes down to deciding on the risk and reward potential of an asset.
 Any asset will have a degree of risk associated with it.
 A rebalancing strategy is able to periodically assess the change in risk within a portfolio and make the necessary changes to return to the desired target portfolio profile and risk level.
 The primary goal of rebalancing a portfolio is not to maximize returns, but to minimize the risk relative to a target asset allocation.

 While rebalancing is a popular strategy with index funds, there are associated costs with rebalancing a portfolio.
 Here are some costs to expect in a rebalancing event or transaction:

 If rebalancing within taxable registrations, capital gains taxes may be due upon the sale if the asset sold has appreciated in value.